Introduction

 \end{eqnarray}

-So next, consider the graph of the function\(f^{\prime}(x)\).
-Suppose it takes the form shown in the figure below.
+So next, let’s consider the graph of the function \(f^{\prime}(x)\).
+Suppose it has the shape shown in the figure below.

 \frac{f^{\prime}(a + \theta_1 h)\, – f^{\prime}(a)}{\theta_1 h}\tag{3}